almanilsson/sharing-code-the-right-way/sharing-code-the-right-way.md

 What’s less clear is *how* to apply these principles.
 How to go beyond simply uploading code to GitHub and actually make it understandable and even reusable.
 In other words, how to share code *the right way*.

 This tutorial will take you through how to apply the [Open Software Checklist](https://github.com/ScilifelabDataCentre/open-science-checklists), developed by the SciLifeLab Open Science Team.
+[Task 1](#task-1-identify-problems-although-you-can-jump-to-task-2-if-you-are-eager-to-begin) prompts you to look through what points of the checklist your repository fulfills.
+[Task 2](#task-2-solve-problems) assumes your code fulfills none of the checklist points, and guides you through how to apply them to your repo.
+You can jump directly to Task 2 if you want to get on with the solving!

 ## The Example Repository